javacc/javacc/docs/documentation/jjtree.md

 ---

-Each node is associated with a node scope.
+Each node is associated with a *node scope*.
 User actions within this scope can access the node under construction by using the special identifier `jjtThis` to refer to the node.
 This identifier is implicitly declared to be of the correct type for the node, so any fields and methods that the node has can be easily accessed.

 A scope is the expansion unit immediately preceding the node decoration.
 This can be a parenthesized expression.
 When the production signature is decorated (perhaps implicitly with the default node), the scope is the entire right hand side of the production including its declaration block.

 You can also use an expression involving `jjtThis` on the left hand side of an expansion reference.

 For example:

 ```java
 ... ( jjtThis.my_foo = foo() ) #Baz ...